nascim13/BHS/README.md

 <img src="publication_header.png" width="400">

-This repository contains the machine learning model, scripts, and data for predicting Pseudomonas syringae virulence in beans using gradient boosted decision trees.
+This repository contains the complete workflow for reproducing the findings in "Predictive modeling of Pseudomonas syringae virulence on bean using gradient boosted decision trees" (doi: 10.1371/journal.ppat.1010716).

 ## Installation requirements